-goal ej-6 Build and maintain public facilities, infrastructure, and services that meet the needs of, and are accessible to, residents of impacted communities.
-Policies Policy EJ-6.1 Public Facilities for All Users.
+Build and maintain public facilities, infrastructure, and services that meet the needs of, and are accessible to, residents of impacted communities.
+Public Facilities for All Users.
 Ensure facilities and services meet the needs of all users.
-Policy EJ-6.2 Prioritization of Infrastructure Improvements and Recreational Programs.
+Prioritization of Infrastructure Improvements and Recreational Programs.
 Systematically prioritize infrastructure improvements that serve impacted communities and respond to the needs identified by those communities.
-Policy EJ-6.3 Code Enforcement and Building Maintenance.
+Code Enforcement and Building Maintenance .
 Prioritize code enforcement resources to keep impacted communities safe and clean, emphasizing enforcement actions on issues identified by the community.

-POLICY EJ-6.4 Safe Neighborhoods.
-Undertake community planning efforts that improve personal and property safety within impacted communities.

-- POLICY EJ-6.5 Coordination with Service Providers.
-Advocate for and coordinate with various service providers (e.g., water, sewer, transit, and recreation districts) for proper planning, maintenance, and implementation of services and infrastructure to ensure efficient and effective service delivery in impacted communities. - POLICY EJ-6.6 Urban Greening in Public Projects.
-Seek opportunities for urban greening and green infrastructure in public projects, including sustainable/green street projects in impacted communities that support the community's goals. - POLICY EJ-6.7 Community Clean-Up.
+- Policy EJ-6.4 Safe Neighborhoods.
+Undertake community planning efforts that improve personal and property safety in impacted communities. - Policy EJ-6.5 Coordination with Service Providers.
+Advocate for and coordinate with various service providers (e.g., water, sewer, transit, and recreation districts) for proper planning, maintenance, and implementation of services and infrastructure to ensure efficient and effective service delivery in impacted communities. - Policy EJ-6.6 Urban Greening in Public Projects.
+Seek opportunities for urban greening and green infrastructure in public projects, including sustainable/green street projects in impacted communities that support the community's goals. - Policy EJ-6.7 Community Clean-Up.
 Partner with community organizations and solid waste franchise collection haulers to maximize participation in community clean-up days and residential on-call garbage pick-ups in impacted communities.
 Encourage community participation by holding these events in conjunction with other community events.

-ACTION EJ-6.1 Community-Desired Public Facilities and Services.
+Action EJ-6.1 Community-Desired Public Facilities and Services.
 Conduct a study to consider establishing funding and financing mechanisms in impacted communities to provide and maintain community-desired public facilities and services.
 These could be City- or community-initiated, and include business improvement districts, green benefit districts, and similar mechanisms.